 The vast majority of Unfair Dismissal claims settle at Conciliation.

-Unfair Dismissal is generally a no costs jurisdiction.
-This means that both parties will be liable for their own legal costs.
+Unfair Dismissal in the FWC is generally a no costs jurisdiction, and so, both parties will generally have to pay their own legal costs.

-In some extreme cases it is possible for the Fair Work Commission to make a costs order.
+In very limited circumstances, it is possible for the Fair Work Commission to make a costs order against a party.
 We recommend you seek legal advice on how this may apply to you.